k78ma/quartz/content/Calculus/Directional Derivatives.md

 >$$
 >$\quad$

-This is very similar to partial derivatives, but can be difficult to compute in practice, so it's useful to derive an equivalent formula for taking directional derivatives:
+This is very similar to partial derivatives, but can be difficult to compute in practice, so it's useful to derive an equivalent formula for taking directional derivatives, where $\vec{u}=\langle a,b \rangle$ is the direction:
 $$
 D_{\vec{u}}f(x,y)=f_{x}(x,y)a + f_{y}(x,y)b
 $$
-This also expands to more than 2 variables, such as:
+This also expands to more than 2 variables.
+For example, the directional derivative of $f(x,y,z)$ in the direction of unit vector $\vec{u}=\langle a,b,c \rangle$ is given by:
 $$
 D_{\vec{u}}f(x,y,z)=f_{x}(x,y,z)a + f_{y}(x,y,z)b + f_{z}(x,y,z)c
 $$